Blick: Circulation

-Online Media
+Online

 Blick publishes all news online, with free access both to current news and an archive of over 600,000 stories.
 In 2020, Blick reached 1.2 million users per day for the first time – 42 percent more than in the previous year.
-Blick is in place three of the most visited Swiss news portals.
+As of August 2023, Blick is the most visited news website in Switzerland.
 Blick launched both iOS and Android mobile applications for its content in 2010.

-On February 17, 2020, the Blick Group launched Blick TV, the first digital channel in Switzerland.
+On 17 February 2020, the Blick Group launched Blick TV, the first digital channel in Switzerland.
 Blick TV is produced in the middle of the Blick Group's newsroom and covers the range of Blick topics daily from 6am to 11pm.
 Background reports from politics, business, people, entertainment, lifestyle, mobile and sports as well as weekly formats complement the program.

-The Blick Group's podcast offering includes the podcast "Durchblick", which is produced in cooperation with the Gebert Rüf Foundation and which started its second season on September 22, 2020.
+The Blick Group's podcast offering includes the podcast "Durchblick", which is produced in cooperation with the Gebert Rüf Foundation and which started its second season on 22 September 2020.
 Other formats such as "Pro und Konter" and "Fux über Sex" complete the selection.